Domestic and family violence assistance

 borrower comparing refinancing options borrower comparing refinancing options

-Our internal policy is built on the below principles.
+Our internal training and procedures are built on the below principles:

 RECOGNISING

 DFV can occur in any relationship and can affect people of all cultures, religions, ages, genders, sexual orientations, educational backgrounds and income levels.
-Some groups are more vulnerable to DFV include women, culturally and linguistically diverse, LGBTIQA, First Nation people or people with a disability.
+Some groups may be more vulnerable to DFV, including women, culturally and linguistically diverse communities, LGBTIQA people, First Nations people or people with a disability.

 Legal support